ndrsllwngr/ffp/README.md

 - Build libraries: `stack build`
 - Start a development server with `stack exec -- yesod devel`, it watches for changes and recompiles the project automatically.
+- Go to `http:localhost:3000` to see landing page
 - Run `stack clean --full && stack build` to clean the project and to rebuild it.

 ##### ADJUST GHC PROMPT